 - Treatment is directed to relieve symptoms and where possible the cause.

 - No oral medicine has been found which can cure venous hypertension.

 - Surgical or endo-venous therapy is for ulcers not responding to medical treatment.

-- Graded compression stockings is the cornerstone of modern treatment of venous hypertension.
+- Graded compression stockings are the cornerstone of the modern treatment of venous hypertension.

 - The main aim of treatment is to remove, if possible, major reflux pathways.

-- Volvuloplasty is occasionally helpful but the incidence of post-operative DVT is high.
+- Valvuloplasty is occasionally helpful but the incidence of post-operative DVT is high.